-Ruth Kraft Strohschein Professor of Biology, Gregory Vanden Heuvel
+Ruth Kraft Strohschein Professor of Biology

 Requirements for a major are 36 hours in Biology including , , , , , , and 14 hours of electives including at least one course from each of three course clusters: Organization of Life, Diversity of Life, and Processes of Life.
 The same course may not be used to meet the requirements for more than one cluster.
-A biology major is required to develop a sound understanding of chemical processes as well as biological ones, and this requirement is fulfilled in one of two ways: (1) by completion of , , and (2) by completion of , , , and an additional four credit hours in 1-2 natural sciences course(s) that are not Scientific Issues & Perspectives (SIP) or Advanced Integrative Seminar (AIS) courses.
+A student majoring in biology is also required to develop a sound understanding of chemical processes; this requirement is fulfilled in one of two ways: (1) by completion of , , and ; or (2) by completion of , , , and an additional four credit hours in 1-2 natural sciences course(s) that are not Scientific Issues & Perspectives (SIP) or Advanced Integrative Seminar (AIS) courses.

 Cross-referenced courses cannot be used for the minor in Biology and cannot be counted toward a Biology major if they are included in the major or minor program of another department.

 Students may register for biology elective credit in courses within cooperative programs such as those offered bythe or the Shedd Aquarium.